tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 ## Building a GitHub Actions Workflow

-In this section, we're going to build upon the `YAML` file structure introduced in the previous guide.
+In this section, we're going to build upon the `.yml` file structure introduced in the previous [guide](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/intro_ghactions/).

 To illustrate a useful workflow example, our goal would be to integrate code formatting (using Super Linter) and code testing.

+In case you're interested, the example was retrieved from the following GitHub repository:

+{{% cta-primary-center "Click to go to the repository example" "https://github.com/snpe-reputation-systems/snpe-reputation-systems/blob/master/.github/workflows/formatting-testing.yml" %}}

 ### Code Formatting with Super Linter